-The Grand Masters, Past Grand Masters, Deputy Grand Masters, Grand Officers, and distinguished Visitors of the two Fraternities, will assemble in two adjoining rooms, in which they will open two Grand Lodges, each according to its peculiar solemnities.

-The grand Procession will then move towards the Hall of Assembly in the following order :--
+The Grand Masters, Past Grand Masters, Deputy Grand Masters, Grand Officers, and distinguished Visitors of the two Fraternities, assembled in two adjoining rooms, in which they opened two Grand Lodges, each according to its peculiar solemnities, and the grand Procession moved towards the Hall of Assembly, in the following order:-

 Grand Usher, with his Staff.
-Grand Usher, with his Staff.

 The Duke of Kent's Band of Music, fifteen in number, all Masons, three and three.
 Two Grand Stewards.
-Two Grand Stewards.
-A Cornucopia, borne by a Master.
-A Cornucopia, borne by a Master.